QUICK ANSWER

 Trap 2: Using 360 Days Instead of 365

 Some national textbooks teach the banker's year (360 days, 30 days per month).
-The Florida exam uses the 365-day (actual day) method unless the question specifies otherwise.
-Using 360 days produces a slightly different daily rate and a wrong answer.
+Other practice questions use actual days.
+The safest rule is simple: use the day-count method the question gives you.
 If the question says "use a 365-day year," use 365.
 If the question says "use a 360-day year" or "use the banker's year," use 360.
-If the question says nothing, default to 365 for the Florida exam.

 Trap 3: Miscounting the Day of Closing

-The convention on the Florida exam is that the day of closing belongs to the seller unless the question states otherwise.
-This means if closing is July 15, the seller's days run through and including July 15.
+Many exam-style proration questions state who owns the day of closing.
+If the seller owns the day of closing and closing is July 15, the seller's days run through and including July 15.
 The buyer's first day is July 16.
 One day of miscounting at $12 per day does not sound significant, but when two answer choices differ by exactly $12, that one-day error is the difference between the right and wrong answer.

 Trap 4: Prorating the Wrong Year's Taxes